abcxyz/guardian/cli.md

 * **-allow-lockfile-changes** - Allow modification of the Terraform lockfile.
 The default value is "false".
 * **-bucket-name="my-guardian-state-bucket"** - The Google Cloud Storage bucket name to store Guardian plan files.
 * **-commit-sha="e538db9a29f2ff7a404a2ef40bb62a6df88c98c1"** - The commit sha to determine
-  the pull request number associated with this apply run.
+  the pull request number associated with this apply.
 Only one of pull-request-number and commit-sha can be given.
 * **-lock-timeout="10m"** - The duration Terraform should wait to obtain a lock when running commands that modify state.
 The default value is "10m".
-* **-pull-request-number="100"** The GitHub pull request number associated with this apply run.
+* **-pull-request-number="100"** The GitHub pull request number associated with this apply.
 Only one of pull-request-number and commit-sha can be given.
 The default value is "0".

-## Plan Run
+## Plan

 Run Terraform plan for a directory.

-Usage: guardian plan run [options] <directory>
+Usage: guardian plan [options] <directory>

 ### Prerequisites